 One downside of living in Eads, however, is that residents on average have to contend with a long commute, spending on average 31.17 minutes every day commuting to work.

-The citizens of Eads are very well educated compared to the average community in the nation: 34.85% of adults in Eads have a bachelor's degree or even advanced degree.
+The population of Eads is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.85% of adults in Eads have a bachelor's degree or even advanced degree.

 The per capita income in Eads in 2022 was $57,507, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $230,028 for a family of four.
 However, Eads contains both very wealthy and poor people as well.